cdfredrick/AstroComb_HPF/Drivers/Database/Couchbase Installation.md

     ->
     pkgdata = []

-----Overwrite the code in the "else" statement starting roughly at line 45
+----Overwrite the code in the "else" statement, starting roughly at line 45, with the following

     lcb_root = os.path.join(os.getcwd(),'<C sdk directory>')